Category: Performance

-What is a Heap in SQL Server table?
+What is a heap table?

-A table without a clustered index is called Heap.
+A table without a clustered index is called heap.

 It consists only of data pages.

-Why should you care about them?
+Why should you care about heaps?

 A heap is always identified by index_id = 0 in the catalog tables.